 2. Observe your body and take breaks as necessary.

-3. Steer clear of high-risk activities in the weeks after surgery for a knee replacement.
+3. Steer clear of high-risk activities weeks after surgery for a knee replacement.

 4. Watch out for warning signs and seek professional assistance.